Here are the top kitchen sinks that boast great style, functionality and durability.

 – Dark colors with a solid finish will make signs of wear more apparent

-7. Keep Counters Flowing with a Solid Surface Sink
+7. Solid Surface Sink

 When you want the same continuous look offered by quartz or natural stone but aren’t wild about those materials, solid surface countertops and sinks are another option.